TerryAckee/TonDigitStream/README.md

 Performing a live "hot-fix" on Peer to Peer script logic errors in Real time and variable organization without interrupting the running system.

-## Successfuly Correcting the [noncritical code adjustment issue in my first operation during the initial deployment] shows that I didn't cheat and already know the answer!
+## Successfuly Correcting the [noncritical code adjustment in my first operation during the initial deployment] shows that I didn't cheat and already know the answer!